-When the phone is in Lock Mode, restrictions are placed on phone use.
+- In Keypad Lock mode, most of your phone's keys are disabled.
+This lets you carry your phone in a pocket or bag with no risk of accidental dialing. - In Phone Lock mode, restrictions are placed on phone use.
 You can receive calls and messages, but cannot place outgoing calls (except for emergency numbers) until you unlock the phone.
-Lock Mode also restricts access to menus and the Volume key.
-You can lock the phone manually, or configure the phone's settings to lock automatically.
+Phone Lock mode also restricts access to menus and the Volume key.
+You enable Phone Lock mode by setting your phone to lock automatically when you power it on.
+(For more information, refer to "Phone Lock Setting" on page 88.)

-Manually Locking Your Phone
+Locking Your Phone's Keypad

-▶ In Standby mode, press and hold 🚉
+In Standby mode, press and hold 🗓 .